arpitbbhayani/articles/blogs/decipher-single-xor.md

 ![https://user-images.githubusercontent.com/4745789/85219888-f2ff4900-b3c4-11ea-933a-96e26580a3fb.png](https://user-images.githubusercontent.com/4745789/85219888-f2ff4900-b3c4-11ea-933a-96e26580a3fb.png)

-Python based implementation of the, above defined, Fitting Quotient is as shown below.
+Python-based implementation of the, above defined, Fitting Quotient is as shown below.
 The function first computes the relative frequency for each letter in `text` and then takes an average of the absolute difference between the two distibutions.

 ```python
 dist_english = list(occurance_english.values())